NFL Predictions Week 17: Odds, Picks and Projections for Final Schedule

 Additionally, the Pats are lacking in the wide receiver category with Josh Gordon leaving the team prior to the Week 16 game against the Bills.

-Julian Edelman, Rob Gronkowski and James White are Brady's primary pass catchers, but Gronkowski has not been the player he has been in the past.
+Julian Edelman, Rob Gronkowski and James White are Brady's primary pass-catchers, but Gronkowski has not been the player he has been in the past.
 He has caught 45 passes for 658 yards and three touchdowns, and he has looked slower and less powerful than he has been in his career.

 The Jets had a big lead in Week 16 at home against the Green Bay Packers, but they blew the advantage and lost in overtime.